elixir-europe/infectious-diseases-toolkit/data-analysis/socioeconomic-data.md

 *   Health literacy: Assess health literacy levels to understand how well communities comprehend and act upon health information.

-*   Institutional and interpersonal Trust: Trust in political institutions, media, science, and fellow citizens may affect the spread of diseases and the effectiveness of e.g. COVID-19 measures (see e.g.[Cohen, Péron, & Algan 2022](https://cepr.org/voxeu/columns/trust-other-factor-covid-19-crisis)).
+*   Institutional and interpersonal Trust: Trust in political institutions, media, science, and fellow citizens may affect the spread of diseases and the effectiveness of e.g. COVID-19 measures (see e.g. [Cohen, Péron, & Algan 2022](https://cepr.org/voxeu/columns/trust-other-factor-covid-19-crisis)).

 *   Occupational risks: Explore occupational factors that may contribute to disease transmission and susceptibility in specific sectors, e.g. jobs involving lots of human contact.
 *   Healthcare infrastructure: Assess the availability and quality of healthcare infrastructure, identifying areas with limited access.